 - Stir in the rest of the falafel ingredients: sweet potato puree, garlic, lemon juice, cayenne, baking powder, cumin, salt, pepper, egg and flour.
 Stir until completely combined.

-- Form 1.5 tablespoon balls (I used my cookie scoop to tightly pack) and place on baking sheet.
+- Form 1.5 tablespoon balls (a cookie scoop helps to tightly pack) and place on baking sheet.
 Flatten slightly with a spatula (around 1 inch thick).

 - Bake for 10-12 minutes, until lightly golden brown.
 Break one open to make sure they are cooked inside.